UW-Madison-Bacteriology-Bioinformatics/16S_microbiome_wf/docs/pages/step-by-step.md

 **CHTC account setup**

 You will first need access to a `/staging/netid` folder.
-For more information about /staging folders, please visit: https://chtc.cs.wisc.edu/uw-research-computing/file-avail-largedata .
-The /staging folder will be used for the large genomic input files, and the large genomic output files.
+For more information about `/staging` folders, please visit: https://chtc.cs.wisc.edu/uw-research-computing/file-avail-largedata .
+The `/staging` folder will be used for the large genomic input files, and the large genomic output files.

 In your request, please consider your input files (how many samples will you have, have the size of all your reads and assembled data, as well as your output files).

-**Demultiplied or not?**
+**Demultiplexed or not?**

 You will need **paired-end reads** (Illumina) corresponding to the 16S rRNA gene amplicons.